 There are many tasks to be completed in order to manage a fleet efficiently.
 From vehicle maintenance to drivers training, CRW and first aid kits expiration dates control.
 In Webdispecink, it is possible to schedule tasks, which are required to be completed within a deadline or after meeting a specific parameter, e.g. a certain amount of driving time.
 The system will automatically remind that a certain task is pending.

 The calculation of diets is a rather difficult administrative task.
-Knowing the movement of a vehicle in individual countries, it is possible to calculated the diets fully automatically without the need to communicate with the driver.
+Knowing the movement of a vehicle in individual countries, it is possible to calculate the diets fully automatically without the need to communicate with the driver.

 REMAINING PERFORMANCE OF A DRIVER

-For the calculation of salary it is crucial to know the number of worked hours and days.
-It is necessary to know, whether a driver worked at night, in a different country and so on.
-The spreadsheet “Worked hours” provides managers with a precise summary of worked hours, downtimes and emergencies.
+For the calculation of salary, it is crucial to know the number of worked hours and days.
+It is necessary to know, whether a driver worked at night, in a different country, and so on.
+The spreadsheet “Worked hours” provides managers with a precise summary of worked hours, downtimes, and emergencies.

 REMOTE TACHOGRAPH BACKUP